rybla/rybl-dot-net_v6/site/post_markdown/iphone-elements.md

 ---
 title: iPhone Elements
 pubDate: 2025-09-25
 abstract: We recently saw the release of the iPhone Air.
-So, actually, here are the rest.
+So, naturally, here are the rest.
 tags:
   - funny
   - technology